Akira (1988) is a dark animated film from manga artist Katsuhiro Otomo. And it’s the stuff of absolute legends.

 It’s a tumultuous time, with corruption, protests, terrorist acts, and uncontrollable gang violence dominating the era.

 Shōtarō Kaneda is our anti-hero.
 He’s a vigilante as part of a bōsōzoku gang (that means customised bikes, which are a big youth subculture thing in Japan).
 He’s part of the Capsules and they’re rivals with the Clowns.

 The Japan Self-Defense Forces soon turn up after Shima shows signs of formerly dormant physic powers.
-He’s arrested and taking off for tests, whilst Kaneda always ends up in the slammer.
+He’s arrested and taken off for tests, whilst Kaneda also ends up in the slammer.

 The plot unfolds with Shima losing control of his abilities, which (if you’re looking for media interpretion) suggests humanity can’t quite grasp its powerful opportunities and responsibilities.

 We’ll limit the plot discussion there as this is a film that should be enjoyed without spoilers.
 None are below!
 Just a slice of the Japanese original.